Saurav-95/BrainX/README.md

 This game is about saving the buddy from enemies, who are trying hard to hit the buddy.
 There are four enemies and a buddy who is trying to escape from the enemies.
-In any case, the buddy hits the enemies or the boundary of the screeen, the game ends.
+In any case, the buddy hits the enemies or the boundary of the screen, the game ends.
 There are three parts of the game:

 Challenge 1: No life for the buddy.